Sweaty pits can stink, sure — but what if the smell is clear-the-room bad?

-If things have gotten pretty stinky as of late, don't just slap on extra deodorant and hope for the best; pay attention to this putrid perspiration.
+If things have gotten pretty stinky as of late, don't just slap on extra deodorant to cover your armpit smell and hope for the best; pay attention to this putrid perspiration.

 "Changes in hormonal balance, metabolic disorders, bacterial skin infections and consumed food may have an impact on how much and what kind of sweat we produce," Dr. Jose says.